SuperOfficeDocs/superoffice-docs/user-guide/en/user/StandardCRM/Dashboard/dashboard-tiles.md

 * **Print**: Open the tile in the print dialog.

+> [!TIP]
-**Tip**: To hide specific data before exporting or printing a tile, click the data labels (legend) next to or under the tile to hide data.
+>  To hide specific data before exporting or printing a tile, click the data labels (legend) next to or under the tile to hide data.

 ## Related topics